BrunoFaM/Calendar-Maker/README.md

     Adapt the cellInsert to type Employee - Done add delete and insert of cell - Done

-Save the GridPane data for reOpen
+Save the GridPane data for reOpen (DONE) i use gson

     IDEA: i think i can do this using serialization

 Show the analised data in a table